DeathlyMade/ImageEffect-Application/README.md

 ## Individual User Contributions

-- Hash Modani: Contributed in writing logic for effects
+- Hash Modani: Contributed in writing CPP logic for effects
-- Mohammad Owais: Contributed in writing logic for effects
+- Mohammad Owais: Contributed in writing CPP logic for effects
-- Divyam: Made Effects Implementation Package
+- Divyam: Made `effectImplementations` Package
-- Aaditya Gole:Contributed to Logging Service and Threads
+- Aaditya Gole: Contributed to `loggingService` and `Threads`
-- Daksh Rajesh: Contributed to Logging Service and Threads
+- Daksh Rajesh: Contributed to `loggingService` and `Threads`
-- Sarvesh Kumar .
-A: Contributed to Logging Service and Threads
+- Sarvesh Kumar A: Contributed to `loggingService` and `Threads`

-## License
-Include information about the license under which this project is released.
-You can skip / add this depending on the way you are creating the repository ig